Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Approach

 \citeauthor{devlin2018bert} \cite{devlin2018bert} and \citeauthor{tabassum2020code} \cite{tabassum2020code} tokenize the datasets for BERT and BERTOverflow respectively using a WordPiece vocabulary with 30,522 tokens.
 We preprocess the data for SOBert using a 50,000 token Byte-Pair Encoded (BPE) vocabulary, trained using SentencePiece \cite{kudo2018sentencepiece}.
 BPE sub-tokenizes words by greedily finding the largest tokens in its vocabulary that collectively reconstruct the word.
 While common words such as ``the" tend to appear as a single token in the vocabulary, rare words may be broken up into smaller pieces.
 Since BPE uses a large vocabulary of single characters as its base vocabulary, it avoids treating almost any token as ``unknown" or out-of-vocabulary, in contrast to WordPiece, which tends to improve results on downstream tasks \cite{karampatsis2020big}.
 We trained our tokenizer using a randomly selected subset of 10\% of the entire dataset (ca. 2GB) due to memory limitations.
 The input text is first cleaned following standard data cleaning procedures such as first replacing URLs and email addresses with generic [URL] and [EMAIL] tokens to abstract away identifiable information.

+We use Beautiful Soup \cite{beautifulsoup} to remove all HTML tags except for \texttt{<code>} tags.
 We make sure to keep blocks of code, demarcated with \texttt{<code>} \texttt{</code>} tags, in the input data to preserve the complete structure of each post.
 This ensures that any code snippets or programming language syntax are not altered or misrepresented during processing or analysis.
 The preprocessed text is then input into the SentencePiece tokenizer for subword tokenization.
 A reserved token, \texttt{<RS>}, is placed between the answer and each of the comments to signal to the model where each comment begins.
 This tokenized representation is then passed through a stack of Transformer layers, described next.